iris-GmbH/meta-osselot/README.md

 Additionally, you can customize the output directory for Osselot results by setting the `OSSELOT_DIR` variable (defaults to `${DEPLOY_DIR}/osselot`).

+## Overriding package names and versions for Osselot

+There might be false negatives when matching packages against the Osselot API due to mismatch in name or version formatting between the recipe and the Osselot database.
+In these cases you can set the variables `OSSELOT_NAME` and `OSSELOT_VERSION` within your recipe.
+If the mismatch occurs within an upstream recipe from the openembedded-core layer, please fix this by submitting a bbappend file to this repository.

 ##  Contributing

 Please submit any patches against the meta-osselot layer via a GitHub Pull Request.